Welcome to the DOJ Grants Financial Guide

 Financial Management Tip

-The DOJ Grants Financial Management Online Training is available to all DOJ grant-making component recipients and applicants.
+The DOJ Grants Financial Management Online Training is available to all DOJ grant-making component recipients.

-For additional information on grants management, please visit the Office of Management and Budget's (OMB) website at http://www.whitehouse.gov/omb/circulars_index-ffm/.
+For additional information on grants management, please visit the website of the Council on Financial Assistance Reform at https://www.cfo.gov/COFAR/.
 The Government Printing Office also maintains electronic copies of the Code of Federal Regulations at http://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR and e-CFR at http://www.ecfr.gov.

 We are pleased to respond to any questions not covered by this Guide and welcome suggestions to improve the utility of the Guide and its content.
 Please feel free to contact the OCFO’s Customer Service Center at 1-800-458-0786, OVW Grants Financial Management Division at 1-888-514-8556, or COPS Office Response Center at 1-800-421-6770 with any financial management questions or suggested revisions.
 In addition, questions and comments can also be directed to the OCFO via e-mail at firstname.lastname@example.org, OVW via email at OVW.GFMD@usdoj.gov, or COPS Office via email at askCopsRC@usdoj.gov.

 |Phil Keith, Director, COPS Office||Matt M. Dummermuth, Principal Deputy Assistant Attorney General, OJP||Katharine Sullivan, Principal Deputy Director, OVW|